margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## The Wind ##
+The wind knows my name.
+It carries me home.
+It calls me to where I belong.

+The wind blows my hair.
+It touches my face.
+It fress me up.

+The wind has my back.
+It runs with me.
+It sweeps with me through the land.

 The wind blowing through the Earth calling our names.
 The sounds of the universe speaking to our ears.
 Wind chimes.